tristenhonore/cse15l-lab-reports/lab3_less.md

 # Information and Utilization of less
 The `less` command is used to view Java source code files, log files, or any other text-based files in the terminal and is best used when there are a lot of files to be viewed.
+The terminal will display one screen worth of info and can be traversed through with the arrow keys to "scroll" through the list to see other parts of the output.
 (info recieved by ChatGPT with the prompt "what does the less command do in java") The following showcase of commands will be done on a directory called `technical/` which is a sample of writing in English from https://anc.org/data/oanc/download/, a free and open corpus of English text samples.